 The Black Anchor Snack shop is available for a variety of snacks and to-go food and drink items right off the lakeshore.
 Washroom facilities are available at the parking lot and there are also plentiful picnic and recreational areas around Lake Minnewanka.

 No. Parks Canada requires all adult visitors to Canada’s national parks to buy a permit for the duration of their stay to support visitor services and facilities.
 Day Passes or a yearly Discovery Pass are available to buy in-person at Parks Canada's park gates and information centres in Banff and Jasper.
 Admission for youth 17 and under is free.

 Lake Minnewanka is one of the most popular recreational areas in Banff National Park.
 There are plenty of great trails for hiking and biking in addition to picnic areas.
-In addition to these, you can also rent pedal boats, fishing boats or visit the Lake Minnewanka Cruise for an interpretive voyage across the lake.
+In addition to these, you can also rent kayaks, fishing boats or visit the Lake Minnewanka Cruise for an interpretive voyage across the lake.

 You may swim in Lake Minnewanka at your own risk.
 We caution visitors against swimming here because Lake Minnewanka's waters are extremely cold, even in the hot summer months.

 Yes.
 Lake Minnewanka is known as a "fisherman's paradise" and ranks in the top ten lake trout fisheries in Canada.